dovjas/E-ShopSalesAnalysis/README.md

-<h1> E-shop sales data analysis and sales prediction with TensorFlow and Keras </h1>
+<h1> E-shop sales data analysis and prediction with TensorFlow and Keras </h1>

 Table of Contents